11.6 — Function templates

 When a function template is instantiated, the compiler replaces the template parameters with the template arguments and then compiles the resulting instantiated function.
 Whether the function compiles depends on how the object(s) of each type are used within the function.
 Therefore, the requirements for a given template parameter are essentially implicitly defined.

-Because it can be hard to infer requirements from how objects of the type are used, this is one of those areas where it is useful to console technical documentation, which should explicitly state the requirements.
+Because it can be hard to infer requirements from how objects of the type are used, this is one of those areas where it is useful to consult technical documentation, which should explicitly state the requirements.
 For example, if we want to know what the requirements for a Compare are, we can look up the documentation for std::max (e.g. see https://en.cppreference.com/w/cpp/algorithm/max) and it should be listed there.

 Best practice